jump to content jump to navigation

 • Theatre is work in progress

 Theatre is a living art form, never quite finished.
 Even the 300th performance of a production is still developing: a singer, a dancer, a conductor does something a little bit different, a laugh in the audience comes a bit earlier or later.
 In the 20th century, we have become so accustomed to fixed forms of artistic expression: records, CDs, television, film, everything seems to have found its definitive form, but in theatre, everything can still turn out quite differently, maybe even go wrong.
 And that's exactly what makes it an exciting experience: we were there when it happened!
 We want to emphasise this special, living quality of theatre in every respect.
-For example, also in our visual language.
-Our graphic designer Sandra Hruza and Christof Hetzer have designed an open concept for this, which has a lot in common with sketches and notebooks.
-Nothing is certain, and not even that.

 • Searching for the right form to tell a story